 Common causes of snoring

-• Age.
+- Age.

-As you reach middle age and beyond, your throat becomes narrower, and the muscle tone in your throat decreases.
+As you reach middle age and beyond, your throat becomes narrower, and the muscle tone in your throat decreases. - The way you’re built.

 Men have narrower air passages than women and are more likely to snore.
-A narrow throat, a cleft palate, enlarged adenoids, and other physical attributes that contribute to snoring are often hereditary.
+A narrow throat, a cleft palate, enlarged adenoids, and other physical attributes that contribute to snoring are often hereditary. - Nasal and sinus problems.

-Blocked airways make inhalation difficult and create a vacuum in the throat, leading to snoring.
+Blocked airways make inhalation difficult and create a vacuum in the throat, leading to snoring. - Being overweight or out of shape.

-Fatty tissue and poor muscle tone contribute to snoring.
+Fatty tissue and poor muscle tone contribute to snoring. - Alcohol, smoking, and medications.

-Alcohol intake, smoking, and certain medications can increase muscle relaxation leading to more snoring.
+Alcohol intake, smoking, and certain medications can increase muscle relaxation leading to more snoring. - Sleep posture.

 Sleeping flat on your back causes the flesh of your throat to relax and block the airway.